 Since September 2017 a wound in the infrastructure in Ireland has healed.
 Because then, Ireland opened it’s doors to the very first bachelor of dance, avoiding dancers to leave the country to study and inviting international students be part of the Ireland infrastructure.
 It’s an important momentum, as curator Jenny Roche of this event stats, and of high importance to build a healthy dance ecology again after the sector was that was hit heavenly by the cultural cuts in the first decade of the century.
 The BA also underlines the talent and potential of the Irish dance community and potentially contributes to the support, accessibility and structure of dance in Ireland.

 Dancers and teachers from primary schools to universities have gathered in Dublin to discuss the challenges of education and of creating a healthy dance infrastructure, with healthy participants in it.
-As a strong reminder of how it should not be, and how vulnerable students can become, is shared by independent dancer Ailish Maher, who, within the context of educational systems, got a lower self-esteem, felt unsafe and grew eating disorders while being cheered upon her thinness.
+As a strong reminder of how it should not be, and how vulnerable students can become, independent dancer Ailish Maher shares her experience, who, within the context of educational systems, got a lower self-esteem, felt unsafe and grew eating disorders while being cheered upon her thinness.
 A nightmare no one wants to be responsible for.

 ‘How to navigate between the longing for self-reflection and critical thinking and at the same time educate versatile, quality dancers?’